 Note: Some of the FE minor electives have prerequisites.
 For example, Macroeconomic Theory is required for both Macro.
 Strategies and Topics in International Macro. and Finance.

-The CFE, working with other units, offers two nonstandard courses that we believe are uniquely valuable to students interested in finance.
+The CFE, working with other units, offers a nonstandard courses that we believe is uniquely valuable to students interested in finance.

 AS.180.104 Seminar in Financial Literacy: This intersession course taught jointly with the CLE is a two-week seminar designed to introduce Hopkins undergraduates (especially freshman and sophomores) to the financial services industry.
 The goal is to provide an introduction to a variety of fields within finance, with a practical focus on exposing the students to employment options in the industry.
 The Seminar will consist of two weeks of lectures, delivered by distinguished Hopkins alumni, followed by a three-day trip to New York City during which the group visits many firms in the industry.
 By the end of the seminar, students should have developed an understanding of the structure and jargon of the financial services industry.
 This is also an incredible opportunity for undergraduates to connect with alumni who may be able to assist students with their pursuit of internships and full-time employment.
 Students must apply for this course – see the registration information.